 Periodic Table

 The interactive periodic table below offers graphics that represent the electron orbital structures in atoms.
-Some structures (notably in the d– and f-block metals) are based on a new theory called Sub-Quantum Chemistry (see below), which focuses on electron and di-electron interactions.
-To understand more about what electrons actually are and how they interact with each other, see Understanding Electrons .
+Some structures (such as those in the noble gases and the d– and f-block metals) are based upon a new conception that focuses on the electron and di-electron interactions implied by sub-quantum mechanics.
+(To understand more about what electrons actually are and how they interact with each other, see Understanding Electrons .)

 CLICK ON AN ELEMENT to view detail.
 (Only 1H71Lu so far.)